riteshsoni10/docker_compose_project/README.md

 The containers depends on Mongo DB Database i.e mongo_db_server for API calls to fetch and save details to and from the database and display the entries.
 The code directory

 ```
-docker run -it --link mongo_db_server -p 8080:3000 --name application-1 riteshsoni296/nodejs_app:latest
+docker run -it --link mongo_db_server -p 3000:3000 --name application-1 riteshsoni296/nodejs_app:latest
 ```

 Port Number 3000 is exposed for applocation connectivity.
 Since the application servers are internal, they cannot be accessed from outside network except the proxy servers i.e Nginx.
+The working Source Code Directory in the Application server is `/usr/src/app`.

 #### Database Server : Mongo Database